GrahamLea/amberelectic-api-tools/README.md

 ```

-## Amber Electric Invoice Estimate
+## Amber Electric Invoice Estimate / Tariff Comparison

 This is a command line tool that produces a text-based estimate of an Amber
 Electric customer's invoice for a particular month or months in the past, using
 usage and pricing data from Amber's API.

-Once configured, the tool can output an invoice breakdown like this one for any
+*Once configured*, the tool can output an invoice breakdown like this one for
-past whole month during which you were an Amber customer:
+any past whole month during which you were an Amber customer:

 ```
 Month: 2022-01